-As a provider of an important public service, the Classification Office is accountable to the New Zealand public.
+The Classification Office is accountable to the New Zealand public as a provider of an important public service.
 The following corporate documents contain detailed information about our operation, performance, and outlook for the years ahead.

 A high level of transparency and engagement with the New Zealand public is essential to our work.
 Please contact us if you have any questions or concerns about the information and documents we have provided.

 The charts below illustrate some key statistics for the financial years 2014/15, 2015/16 and 2016/17.
 Annual Reports are tabled in Parliament around November each year.

 Along with films, DVD/Blu-rays and games, the Classification Office classifies a variety of material, including computer files submitted by enforcement agencies like Customs, Police, and the Department of Internal Affairs.
 The chart below shows that computer files make up the great majority of material banned by the Classification Office.
 Most of these publications were banned for promoting or supporting the sexual exploitation of children and young people.

 Annual Reports for a financial year (July 1 - June 30) are available in November each year, once they have been tabled in Parliament.

 When a new Minister of Internal Affairs is appointed, the Classification Office provides a briefing which outlines who we are and what we do, how we have been operating, and other important information of use to the Minister.

 We publish a list disclosing the Chief Executive's expenses, gifts received, and hospitality expended or offered annually.